 Once you look below, you shall see an astounding number of huge American crocodiles that roam wildly over the famous bridge.

-Today, your visit to the Crocodile Bridge to see these reptiles are made safer by the construction of a wider platform on each side of the bridge.
+Today, your visit to the Crocodile Bridge to see these reptiles is made safer by constructing a wider platform on each side of the bridge.